ibexa/documentation-developer/docs/tutorials/beginner_tutorial/7_embed_content.md

 ---
-description: Learn how to embed related content in another Content item's template.
+description: Learn how to embed related content in another content item's template.
 ---

 # Step 7 — Embed content